oplS16projects/Fred-s-Stockroom/README.md

 ### Evaluation of Results
 How will you know if you are successful?
-If you include some kind of _quantitative analysis,_ that would be fantastic.
+If you include some kind of _quantitative analysis,_ that would be good.

 ## Work Plan and Schedule
 Explain how you will go from proposal to finished product.
-Write your general plan here.
+Write your plan here.

 There are three deliverable milestones to explicitly define, below.

 The nature of deliverables depend on your project, but may include things like processed data ready for import, core algorithms implemented, interface design prototyped, etc.

 You will be expected to turn in code, documentation, and data (as appropriate) at each of these stages, so take care in writing concrete steps for your schedule.

-In this general plan, and in the deliverables below.

 ### First Milestone (04-13)
 What exactly will be turned in on this day?